Skip to content ↓

 • reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

-• can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+• can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including working systematically, pattern spotting, making predictions, generating rules and showing their thinking.

-At Croyland Primary School we follow the White Rose Maths programming, teaching across three terms in blocks to deepen understanding.
+At Croyland Primary School we follow the White Rose Maths programme, teaching across three terms in blocks to deepen understanding.
 Teachers draw on a range of resources we have available to create the best possible learning environment for our pupils, moving the children from the stages of concrete to pictorial and lastly to abstract.
 Consolidation weeks are also built into each term to revisit outcomes that have been identified as needing further development.

-Fluency, reasoning and problem solving is a part of every lesson and the use of mathematical vocabulary, reasoning prompts, sometimes always never cards, convince me cards and other resources enable the children to deepen their understanding of a concept.
 Mathematics lessons are delivered in Key Stage 1 and 2, 4 times per week following the White Rose schemes of learning.
-There is also an additional hour for both mental maths and written method practice.
+There is also an additional hour encompassing mental maths and written method practice.
+Mental maths is delivered through termly Key Instant Recall Facts (KIRF) termly objectives.